GeorgeLepska/georgelepska.github.io/_posts/2026-01-20-fishing-data-analysis.md

 | Model 4 | Model 3 + Wind Speed | 0.749 |
 | Model 5 | Model 4 + Wind Direction | 0.750 |

-*AUC Comparisons Chart across 5 models.
-Model 2 has the highest AUC, therefore making it the best selection for the final model*
+<p style="font-size: 0.85em; font-style: italic; color: #666; text-align: center;">AUC Comparisons Chart across 5 models.
+Model 2 has the highest AUC, therefore making it the best selection for the final model</p>

 Boom!
 Model 2 is the winner with an AUC of 0.786.